-- 1. Students must first submit a request for a review regarding the issue in writing to their department leadership.
-In response, the department leadership is required to provide the student with a written response of the determination. - 2.
-Students dissatisfied with the determination of department leadership may appeal to the Dean of the SBH where the disciplinary issues will be further reviewed.
+Step 1: Students must first submit a request for a review regarding the issue in writing to their department leadership.
+In response, the department leadership is required to provide the student with a written response of the determination.

+Step 2: Students dissatisfied with the determination of department leadership may appeal to the Dean of the School of Behavioral Health where the disciplinary issues will be further reviewed.
 This may require the student to meet with the Dean in person in order to clarify any needed information.
-If deemed necessary, the Dean will form a panel/committee to assist in the review process. - 3.
+If deemed necessary, the Dean will form a panel/committee to assist in the review process.
 A written determination will be provided to the student once the process is complete.
+(See the current Catalog for School of Behavioral Health Grievance Policy.)

-PROBATION, MANDATORY LEAVE AND DISMISSAL GRIEVANCE PROCEDURE
+PROBATION, AND DISMISSAL GRIEVANCE PROCEDURE